Plumbing – What Letter is Your Sink Trap?

 Most sinks have a “P” trap below it and then, in most applications, behind the wall is a vertical vent pipe that goes up through the roof as well as the pipe that goes down that carries the water.
 The typical P trap looks like a P if you envision the flat section of the letter P horizontally.
 Take the letter P and turn it 90 degrees clockwise.
 The P trap in conjunction with the vent ensures that enough water will remain behind to ensure the water plug does its job.

-S traps are bad because they present the potential for water from the sink creating a siphon and as the water empties, once the water starts flowing, without a vent, the last few inches of water don’t know that they have to be the water plug and gravity and the force of the emptying water carries all of the water out of the S trap.
-There is no water plug and gasses can enter the house.
-If you’re merely running the faucet a water plug will probably be maintained.
-However if you ever fill the sink and pull the stopper, there’s a lot of force and a siphon can be created so that the last bit of water follows the water molecules in front and nature’s course is for every drop of water to follow the one before it and the last ones never get the message to stop and become the water plug.
+S traps are bad because they present the potential for water from the sink to create a siphon, and as the water empties, once the water starts flowing, without a vent, the last few inches of water don’t know that they have to be the water plug and gravity and the force of the emptying water carries all of the water out of the S trap.
+There is no water plug, and gasses can enter the house.
+If you’re merely running the faucet, a water plug will probably be maintained.
+However, if you ever fill the sink and pull the stopper, there’s a lot of force, and a siphon can be created so that the last bit of water follows the water molecules in front, and nature’s course is for every drop of water to follow the one before it, and the last ones never get the message to stop and become the water plug.

 I would appreciate your comments about this article.
 Please email your comments to email@example.com

 About the author.
-I am a NJ Licensed Home Inspector.
+I am a Licensed and Certified NJ Home Inspector.
 I am the owner and Inspector at Regal Home Inspections, LLC.
-In addition to being a New Jersey Licensed Home Inspector I am also a NJ-DEP certified Radon Measurement Technician and Regal Home Inspections, LLC has also collected samples for lead paint, allergens and mold.
-We are affiliated with the state’s best labs that perform the sample evaluation and testing.
-We can also help facilitate the testing of septic system and numerous aspects of oil tank evaluations.
-This includes oil tank integrity testing, tank locate services and soil samples.
+In addition to being a New Jersey Licensed Home Inspector, I am also a NJ-DEP certified Radon Measurement Technician, and Regal Home Inspections, LLC has also collected samples for lead paint, allergens, and mold.
+We are affiliated with the state’s best labs that perform sample evaluation and testing.
+We can also help facilitate the testing of septic systems and numerous aspects of oil tank evaluations.
+This includes oil tank integrity testing, tank locate services, and soil samples.
 We work to ensure that the house you’re buying is sound or that you know of any issues.